sarahbarron/ICT2-MoviesAPI-ReactJS/README.md

 Open the .gitignore file and add `.env` to the end of the file

-Within your project folder open a terminal window and run
+Within the project folder open a terminal window and run

 - `npm install firebase`